Shuraa Tax Accounting & Auditing

-VAT return filing in Dubai or UAE is an important obligation for businesses operating in the United Arab Emirates (UAE).
-As a progressive and modern country, the UAE has implemented a tax system that aligns with international standards.
-Therefore, the UAE introduced its tax system to diversify its revenue streams and support its economic growth.
+Filing a VAT return in Dubai or the UAE is mandatory for businesses operating in the UAE.
+As a progressive economy, the UAE has implemented a tax system aligned with international standards to diversify revenue streams and support sustainable economic growth.

 Who Needs to File VAT Returns in the UAE?